philipcolejohnson/philipcolejohnson.github.io/_posts/2016-07-10-smooth_operator.markdown

 Guess array:<br>
 [ (2)blue   (3)yellow (4)yellow ]<br>

-Now I could count the number of items in the guess array and subtract the number in the solution array to determine how many were in the wrong spot.
+Now I could count the differences between these two arrays to determine how many were in the wrong spot.

 When I tried to implement the first step (eliminating items that were the same) of the procedure, however, it turned out to be less straightforward than I anticipated.
 I worked with one of our instructors on the problem, and we eventually came up with this: